 For years, I devotedly practiced ashtanga yoga—a form of yoga that is both rigorous and vigorous—and never imagined I’d slow my practice down… until I developed a shoulder injury.
 Having chronic pain gave me a tremendous amount of empathy and compassion for people who struggle with injuries and health concerns, and it taught me how to both practice and teach in a different way.

 In the few years it took to heal my shoulder I learned therapeutic techniques that are the foundation of my teaching style.
 That’s the wonderful thing about yoga: there are many different approaches, which allow us to find the best style for our constitution and time of life.
-My classes begin with meditation, followed by Mindful Strength and Alignment Yoga.
+My classes begin with meditation, followed by transformational strength and alignment-based Hatha Yoga.

 I invite you to come as you are to all my yoga offerings—from ongoing classes, to one-on-one sessions.
 If you’d like to learn to calm your mind, move better in your body, and develop flexibility balanced with mindful strength, I’d love for you to join me.